Does the father have to pay child support if not married? Or if he is unemployed?

 Increase or decrease in maintenance

-Suppose you are receiving maintenance and you feel the amount being paid to you is insufficient.
-In that case, you can request that the amount paid to you for maintenance be increased or if you are paying maintenance and feel that you can no longer afford to pay that particular amount, you can request the amount you pay decreased.
+Suppose you are receiving maintenance and feel the amount being paid to you is insufficient.
+In that case, you can request that the amount be increased.
+Alternatively, if you are paying maintenance and feel that you can no longer afford that particular amount, you can request that the amount you pay be decreased.

 Steps to follow